-Legends and archaeology tell us about the early days of the Slavonic people in Bohemia.
-One legend about Duchess Libuse, describes how she established the Premyslid dynasty of dukes, princes and kings which ruled Bohemia and the Czech Kingdom for almost a thousand years.
+Archaeology finds and many legends tell us about the early days of the Slavonic people in Bohemia.
+Wenceslaus was born into the Premyslid dynasty of dukes, princes and kings which ruled Bohemia for almost a thousand years.
 Young Wenceslaus was greatly influenced by his grandmother Duchess Ludmila, who also became a Czech Saint.

-There is a lot more to the story of Good King Wenceslas, which is revealed in the book you can now buy online.
+There is a lot more to the story of Good King Wenceslaus (Wenceslas), which is revealed in the book you can now order online.
 The book is also available in the UK through local bookshops.